JohnSundell/Unbox/README.md

 ### Key path support

-You can also use key paths to unbox values from nested JSON structures.
+You can also use key paths (for both dictionary keys and array indexes) to unbox values from nested JSON structures.
 Let's expand our User model:

 ```json
 {